 How early to start packing?
-This varies depending on how much you have to pack, but the earlier you start, the better.
+This varies depending on how much you have to pack, but the earlier you start, the better for your removals.
 If it is a large house, start packing a box a day from 8 weeks before the move.

 Start packing in the rooms you use the least, with items you use infrequently.
 Start with the top rooms or loft if you have one.
 Pack seasonal stuff that is not in use, like Christmas decorations, garden tools or winter coats, depending on the season.

 Working through one room at a time helps with decluttering.
 Maybe hold a garage sale or put things on eBay with reasonable prices for a quick collection and sale.
 Invite friends around and let them pick through.
 Contact charity shops to donate unwanted furniture, especially if you are downsizing.
 Many charities will collect for free.
 Also, a lot of local councils will take away bulky items for a minimal price.
 If you need to keep all of your items then companies like parkers removals have storage solutions for you.

 - Make inventories as you pack your boxes.
 These can be put onto a spreadsheet on your phone and then printed out and attached to the box.
 Label the boxes as to contents, fragility and which room in the new home they go in.
 Also, use an arrow to indicate the right way up.
 Maybe use a different colour per room, making a diagram of the rooms in the new house and colour code it.

 - Don’t overload your boxes, no more than 30 lb a box.
 No one wants a back injury lifting a too-heavy box or just as bad dropping it as it is too heavy.